-Packaging Materials and Containers
+Packaging materials and containers

 The packaging industry makes use of a wide variety of materials and containers for a multitude of consumer and industrial products.
 Choices are driven by the requirements of different products including protection, hygiene, ease of handling, tamper-proofing, branding and regulatory compliance.

 The choice of packaging machinery depends on its ability to use the materials and containers required for specific products.
-You can explore the full range of packaging machinery available from Automate UK members here.
+You can explore the full range of packaging machinery available from Automate UK members here

 Types of Packaging